 - The chemical test was not properly done: There are strict professional standards for processing these tests.
 Proper documentation is required.
 If not, you have a strong case for DUI charges being dropped.

 - Your BAC level was below the legal limit: You were above the legal limit – but not until later, when you were tested.
 In this case, you are not guilty of driving while intoxicated, because you were not legally intoxicated when you were driving.
 This is called “the curve defense.”

 Refused a Field Sobriety Test

 Unlike other Milwaukee lawyers, Grieve Law is NOT a fee to plea lawyer™.
 What does this mean for you?
-It means Milwaukee criminal defense attorney, Grieve Law, never makes a plea deal with the court system because it is faster and easier.
-Instead, we fight tooth-and-nail over every shred of evidence and produce the most powerful and strategic defense to beat your drunk driving charges!
+It means Grieve Law criminal defense attorneys never make plea deals with the court system because it is faster and easier.
+Instead, we fight tooth-and-nail over every shred of evidence and produce the most effective defense possible to beat your drunk driving charges.

 Experienced OWI Attorneys in Madison

-The award-winning legal team at Grieve Law is dedicated to helping their Madison and Wisconsin clients get their DUI charges dropped or reduced.
-We offer a free initial consultation and flexible payment plans, so you or a loved one can get the legal help necessary for a strong defense.
+The award-winning legal team at Grieve Law is dedicated to helping our Madison and Wisconsin clients get their DUI charges dropped or reduced.
+We offer a free initial consultation and flexible payment plans so you can get the legal help necessary for a strong defense.

 Know your rights and prepare to fight.
-Get an insider's understanding with a free initial OWI consultation.
+Get an insider's understanding with a free initial OWI consultation with Grieve Law.